 Last week I wrote about the problem with Display Name Spoofing in email security, why you should care, and what we're doing about it.

-Based on feedback we’ve gotten since then, it seems like a second post on the topic is relevant.
+Based on feedback we've gotten since then, a second post on the topic is needed.

 Phishing is a Top Breach Risk

 Last week Greg Hoffman and I flew to Chicago to present to a dozen executives in the dental industry.

 In a conference room at the tony Waldorf Astoria, I shared with them: